 Dr. Appelbaum is a Professor in Clinical Sciences at the FSU College of Medicine.
-He also is the Laurie L. Dozier Jr., MD, Education Director and Professor of Internal Medicine.
+He also is interim chair for the Department of Clinical Sciences, the Laurie L. Dozier Jr., MD, Education Director, and Professor of Internal Medicine.
 He is the education director for Internal Medicine and Advanced Internal Medicine.

 Dr. Appelbaum is a Professor in Clinical Sciences at the FSU College of Medicine.
 He also is the Laurie L. Dozier Jr., MD, Education Director and Professor of Internal Medicine.
 Dr. Appelbaum is Core Faculty for the FSUCOM-TMH Internal Medicine Residency, Internal Medicine, FSU.